-The ski areas are 20 minutes drive from the centre of city of Vernon, population 50,000.
-Most of Vernon is at 400m elevation (ft), the top of the mountain is 1915m, Sovereign's parking is at 1660m, SilverStar's main parking lot is at 1620m.
+The ski areas are 20 minutes drive from the centre of the city of Vernon, population 50,000.
+Most of Vernon is at 400m elevation, the top of the mountain is 1,915m, Sovereign's parking is at 1,660m, SilverStar's main parking lot is at 1,620m.

 With the large elevation difference, you can experience spectacular skiing in the morning and bring out the shorts for afternoon paddling on one of the three lakes, mountain biking on two destination trail systems, or almost endless hiking options.

 Kelowna International Airport (YLW) is 30 minutes drive from Vernon and 50 minutes to the ski areas.
-Shuttle service is available to the accomodation at SilverStar.
+Shuttle service is available to the accommodations at SilverStar.

 To extend your visit, you can fly into more distant airports and explore the region.

 Vancouver International (YVR) is five hours drive by the most direct route.
 If you have time, there are far more interesting routes.
-Highway 1 adds an hour, but will reset your idea of what white water rafting can be (the Fraser river drains 240,000 square km of BC, a larger area than Great Britain, and early April is the best time to see the spring runoff).
+Highway 1 adds an hour, but will reset your idea of what white water rafting can be (the Fraser river drains 240,000 square km of BC, an area larger than Great Britain, and early April is the best time to see the spring runoff).

 Calgary International (YYC) is just on the other side of the Rocky Mountains, with three spectacular passes to choose from.
 The shortest route goes through Canmore, Lake Louise, Banff, and Revelstoke in seven hours (if you don't stop!).